 Global warming has both root causes and amplification feedback effects.
 The main root cause, believed to be CO_2 greenhouse gas, then creates many feedback amplification mechanisms such as loss of ice and snow albedo decrease, increase in atmospheric water vapor and so forth.
 The strength of the CO_2 mechanism is often assessed by its doubling theory.
 However, such estimates rely on the fact that CO_2 is the primary root cause.
-Numerous authors including this one have found the Urban Heat Island effect to be substantial and should for many reasons be part of our effort to combat global warming problems.
+Numerous authors including this one have found the Urban Heat Island effect to be significant and should for many reasons be part of our effort to combat global warming problems.
 Therefore, if one quantifies the UHI effect, it must affect the CO_2 doubling theory.
 In this paper we provide a short overview to illustrate how the CO_2 doubling temperature is influenced by the UHI effect.
-We also assert that having a lack of IPCC albedo goals is highly risky given the numerous available studies.
+We also discuss implications related to a lack of IPCC UHI albedo goals.